 The pouch magazine

-Servo driven three head rotary unit utilize vacuum suction cups to pick a pouch from the magazine, and deliver in to the pouch carrier system.
+The servo drives a three head rotary unit to utilize vacuum suction cups to pick a pouch from the magazine and deliver it into the pouch carrier system.
 Based on the pouch registration sensor signal, servo calculates necessary correction which assures accurate pouch positioning in the grippers.

 Pouch carrier system